STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Introduction

+Despite these advances, existing LLMs-based methods remain constrained by two critical limitations \cite{zhang2025survey,liu2024rethinking}.
+First, they lack slow-thinking capabilities, typically failing to perform explicit, multi-step reasoning required for complex table reasoning.
+Second, they exhibit reasoning instability, often leading to unreliable outcomes in decision-making scenarios.
+Moreover, practical deployment often demands lightweight, privacy-preserving models rather than extremely large LLMs.
+Motivated by above analysis, we aim to construct a lightweight model that embodies both explicit slow-thinking reasoning and high stability.
+However, achieving this requires overcoming two major challenges that have been largely overlooked in prior research: (i) how to effectively train slow-thinking model specific to table reasoning, and (ii) how to stabilize the reasoning trajectories to ensure consistent generation.

+To address these challenges, we propose STaR, an effective and stable slow-thinking model for LLM-based table reasoning.
+STaR improves training effectiveness through a two-stage training framework, consisting of supervised fine-tuning (SFT) warm-up and reinforced fine-tuning (RFT).
+In the SFT stage, we construct a high-quality slow-thinking dataset via self-verification to enable explicit, step-by-step reasoning.
+In the RFT stage, we introduce a difficulty-aware reinforcement learning (RL) mechanism to further strengthen multi-step reasoning on harder queries.
+Furthermore, to improve reasoning stability at inference time, we propose trajectory-level uncertainty quantification, which fuses token-level confidence with answer-level consistency to select better reasoning trajectories among multiple candidates.
+Extensive experiments show that STaR-8B achieves state-of-the-art results on in-domain benchmarks and generalizes well to out-of-domain datasets, demonstrating its potential to improve both effectiveness and reliability in table reasoning.
+Our main contributions are:

-\begin{itemize} \item We introduce a cognitive table reasoning framework that equips models with slow-thinking capabilities through progressive difficulty-aware training, enabling them to develop human-like patterns for complex table understanding. \item We design trajectory-level uncertainty quantification that fuses token-level confidence with answer consistency, converting generation uncertainty into reliable outputs. \item We conduct extensive experiments on multiple table reasoning benchmarks, demonstrating that STaR achieves superior performance, enhanced stability, and strong generalization across domains and tasks. \end{itemize}
+\begin{itemize} \item We propose STaR, a slow-thinking table reasoning model that integrates explicit multi-step reasoning with uncertainty quantification to achieve both effective and stable reasoning. \item We construct a self-verified slow-thinking dataset for SFT warm-up, a difficulty-aware RL mechanism to enhance reasoning capability, and a trajectory-level uncertainty quantification method that fuses token-level confidence with answer-level consistency to improve stability. \item We conduct extensive experiments on multiple benchmarks, demonstrating that STaR-8B achieves state-of-the-art accuracy with improved stability and strong generalization to out-of-domain datasets. \end{itemize}